What is Nunjucks? Complete Overview

-4. Everywhere Available in node and all modern web browsers, with precompilation options
+4. Universal Compatibility – Works seamlessly in Node.js and all modern browsers, with precompilation support

 Configure in Node